Copies of Materials

 If you select one of our three curricula (tech skills, keyboarding, digital citizenship), you’ll see that each lesson/unit builds on itself, scaffolds lesson-to-lesson, and gives students time to do and redo.
 The goal is always to achieve overarching ideas that require a much greater amount of time than one lesson plan ever would.

 Lesson plans, on the other hand, provide step-by-step directions for completing a project.
-Its goals can typically be achieved in much shorter amounts of time because it focuses on one skill.
+Their goals can typically be achieved in much shorter amounts of time because they focus on one skill.
 These are perfect for PBL (Project-based Learning).

 3. Does the curriculum cover broad topics such as decision making, critical thinking, problem-solving?

 Those are topics that are thoroughly covered in both ISTE, Common Core, and higher-order thinking needs of the 21st Century student.
 You’ll find a lot of tie-ins.
 For example:

 - Grades K-8–#4 in Scope and Sequence, itemizes skills for Critical Thinking, Problem Solving, and Decision Making

 - Grades K-8–#5 in Scope and Sequence, itemizes skills for Digital Citizenship

 - Grades K-8–#3 in Scope and Sequence, itemizes skills for Research (and information fluency)